 Question: Why does noise worsen migraine?

 Others in medicine are investigating if there exists a problem with the calcium channel.
-Calcium channels are pathways which when activated by electricity send signals out to the brain and/or muscles.
-Studies have shown up to 85% of hemiplegic migraine sufferers have defects in a specific gene, the CACNA1A which is associated with calcium channels.
+Calcium channels are pathways that, when activated by electricity, send signals out to the brain and/or muscles.
+Studies have shown up to 85% of hemiplegic migraine sufferers have defects in a specific gene, the CACNA1A, which is associated with calcium channels.

 Sensitivity to Odor